Managing a Difficult Diagnosis

 Social workers enhance the social functioning and overall well-being of individuals, families, and communities.
 At UT Health Austin, social workers are often a part of the patient’s care team, helping patients manage their diagnosis as well as any personal, social, or emotional difficulties they may be experiencing.

 “Social workers support patients in their social, mental, and emotional health,” explains UT Health Austin social worker Benjamin Ehrenfeld, LMSW.
-“In my role at the Multiple Sclerosis and Neuroimmunology Center, this could mean doing a certain amount of counseling therapy with a patient.
+“In my role at the Multiple Sclerosis and Neuroimmunology Center within the Mulva Clinic for the Neurosciences, this could mean doing a certain amount of counseling therapy with a patient.
 Or, it may even mean connecting a patient with services in the community to help navigate disfunction in the social systems, such as access to affordable housing or financial support for necessary medications.”

 There are many forms of therapy social workers use to support patients.
 Ehrenfeld tends to use narrative therapy to help patients identify a preferred story they tell about themselves in relation to their diagnosis.
 To do this, he helps patients identify stories and discourse related to their diagnosis, and oftentimes, patients express feelings of anxiety, fear, or depression.
 Then, he helps patients externalize their problems by talking in terms of the relationship the patient has with those problems.
 Together, they build a preferred narrative in which the patient can coexist with their diagnosis.